 Professor Kiro was Children’s Commissioner for New Zealand between 2003 and 2009.
 She was the first woman and first Māori in this role.
 In this high profile position she established a large number of Government and community-based initiatives which continue today, including a very effective public attitudes campaign on stopping Family Violence.
 She has held several executive health and education sector roles, including as General Manager of the Māori Health Development unit of the Auckland DHB overseeing all Māori health improvement strategies.
 Prior to joining Starpath she was Professor and Head of School, Te Kura Māori, Faculty of Education at Victoria University of Wellington.

 In her academic career she has established herself as a pre-eminent authority on Māori public health, health policy and children’s policy.
 Complementary to Starpath’s research, she is particularly interested in unlocking the potential of data and statistics to better understand the dynamics and trajectories that lead to good outcomes for Māori.

-She combines her role as Starpath Director with her appointment as Te Tumu in the Faculty of Education.
+She combines her role as Starpath Director with her appointment as Te Tumu in the Faculty of Education and Social Work.